Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

 • Addition: Lemon, fresh parsley

-Common Pitfalls to Avoid
+Common pitfalls to avoid

 Overdoing "superfoods": You don't need exotic ingredients.
-Regular salmon, olive oil, and vegetables work.
+Regular salmon and olive oil with ordinary vegetables work fine.

-Personalizing the Framework
+Personalizing the framework

-If You Have SIBO/IMO
+If you have SIBO/IMO

 • Limit fermentable fibers initially